Hancock (soundtrack)

 Hancock (Original Motion Picture Soundtrack) is the film score soundtrack to the 2008 film Hancock, directed by Peter Berg and starring Will Smith.
 The film score is composed by John Powell and released under the Varèse Sarabande label on July 1, 2008.

 Background

-John Powell composed the score in his maiden collaboration with Berg.
+John Powell composed the score in his maiden collaboration with Berg and violinist Eun-Mee Ahn who had previously worked with director Berg on The Rundown, which is composed by Harry Gregson-Williams.

 It was performed by the Hollywood Studio Symphony with Blake Neely, Don Harper and Pete Anthony conducting the 110-piece orchestra at the Sony Scoring Stage.
 The score was released digitally and physically through the Varèse Sarabande label on July 1, 2008.

 Critical reception

 Thomas Simpson of Soundtrack.net wrote "The score for Hancock is a morsel of music goodness.
 It is filled with little quirks that stand out for the conscious listener."
 Thomas Glorieux of Maintitles.net wrote "Powell does show he can do a lot with more serious emotional adventure material than most people seem to realize."
 Jonathan Broxton of Movie Music UK wrote "John Powell is developing into a composer of great skill and technique, with an ear for superb orchestral nuance, memorable themes, and interesting arrangements.
 In a summer where box office records have tumbled like dominoes, Hancock stands are one of its most accomplished and enjoyable musical by-products."
 Christian Clemmensen of Filmtracks.com wrote "It's not as fragmented as his recent Horton Hears a Who! score, for it has some lengthy statements of consistency late on the album, but you still get the impression that Hancock lacks a definitive anchor for all of its components."